 Universal health coverage (UHC) means that all people have access to necessary health care regardless of their ability to pay and without facing financial hardship.

 Universal health coverage is essential to ensuring social protection, achieving equitable development, and protecting the right to health.
 The commitment to UHC is grounded in the view that no person should develop, suffer, or die from a preventable or treatable condition because of a lack of resources, and treatment should not lead to financial hardship.
-Currently about half the people in the world do not receive the health services they need and over 100 million people fall into extreme poverty each year because of out-of-pocket healthcare expenses.
+Almost 2 billion people are facing catastrophic or impoverishing health spending and the COVID-19 pandemic further disrupted essential services in 92% of countries.

 Charter for Equitable, Inclusive and Sustainable Universal Health Coverage (UHC Charter)

-Universal health coverage — all people have access to necessary healthcare regardless of their ability to pay and without facing financial hardship — is essential to achieving equitable development and making the right to health effective.
-More than 100 countries worldwide claim to have taken steps toward UHC, and in September of 2015 world leaders adopted the 2030 Agenda for Sustainable Development which includes a target to achieve universal health coverage for all by 2030.
+Universal health coverage — all people have access to necessary healthcare regardless of their ability to pay and without facing financial hardship — is essential to ensuring social protection, achieving equitable development and making the right to health effective.